PSLmodels/ParamTools/README.md

 - Performs validation on the baseline space and the updated space.

-Step 1: Define the parameter schema
+Step 1: Project Schema
 --------------------------------------

-The project is required to fill in the dimensions of its parameter space.
+Define the dimensions of the parameter space

 ```json
 {